The NFL and Big Companies are Changing Their Thinking on Marijuana

 Pivot on Thinking

 In the past, the NFL would suspend players if they tested positive for using cannabis products multiple times.
 Last year’s collective bargaining agreement between the league and the players union ended this policy.
-Now the NFL is determined to learn more about how safe marijuana and CBD are and whether they provide pain relief, especially if they are a potential alternative to opioids.
+Now the NFL is determined to learn more about how safe marijuana and CBD are and whether they provide pain relief, especially if they can be a potential alternative to opioids.

 Dr. Hill said that the committee had heard mixed results from players about using marijuana to treat pain.
 Hill said that there is some indication that using medical marijuana and CBD to treat pain may be riskier than most people realize and that the doses necessary to address pain may create risk for liver toxicity and interactions with other medications.